Wyamio/Wyam.Web/input/docs/usage/examples.md

 ---
 There are a number of [examples of Wyam sites in the GitHub repository](https://github.com/Wyamio/Wyam/tree/master/examples).
 They are designed to showcase different modules and techniques.

-There are also a number of sites that use Wyam and have source code available.
-Check out the [Community](/community) page for more details.
+There are also [a number of sites](/docs/resources/built-with-wyam) that use Wyam and have source code available.